mkantem/mkantem.github.io/_posts/2022-07-01-visual-abstract.md

 ---
 layout: post
-title: What is a Visual Abstracts?
+title: What is a Visual Abstract?
 date: 2022-07-01
 Description: This post introduces the concept of visual/graphical abstracts in scientific publication process.
 tag: writing research